Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 There's also this.
 Spot Instance prices and availability change.
 For this reason, you'd need someone or a team to monitor and select the best combination of price and volume to maximize savings and system efficiency.

-It is both time-consuming and labor-intensive to identify, review, and monitor ongoing rightsizing and cost-optimization opportunities.
+Identifying, reviewing, and monitoring ongoing rightsizing and cost-optimization opportunities is time-consuming and labor-intensive.
 Manual processes make it easy for teams to overlook opportunities.
 This is where automation can help.
 A good example is AWS Auto Scaling.

 Standardizing best practices for operating on the cloud can help with this.
 You can then assign cost governance responsibilities to a specific person or group to ensure accountability, consistency, and continuous improvement.